 I have a recollection that, at one point, Paul VI wished to add to a Vatican II document a statement that the Pope was not subject to any superior authority, but he was (successfully) resisted by the Business Managers of the Council on the grounds that he was subject to Scripture, Tradition, previous Councils, previous popes.
 Can anybody point to a reference?

 I am immensely grateful to readers who sorted this out for me.
 You know who you are!

 was for nearly three decades at Lancing College; where he taught Latin and Greek language and literature, was Head of Theology, and Assistant Chaplain.
 He has served three curacies, been a Parish Priest, and Senior Research Fellow at Pusey House in Oxford.
-He is now incardinated into the Personal Ordinariate of our Lady of Walsingham.
+Since 2011, he has been in full communion with the See of S Peter.
 The opinions expressed on this Blog are not asserted as being those of the Magisterium of the Church, but as the writer's opinions as a private individual.
 Nevertheless, the writer strives, hopes, and prays that the views he expresses are conformable with and supportive of the Magisterium.
-Nothing on this site is to be taken as representing the views of the Ordinariate of our Lady of Walsingham, of its Ordinary, or of any part of it.
+In this blog, the letters PF stand for Pope Francis.